zhu-xlab/SCST_4_RS/README.md

 ### Reward functions used to optimize these metrics directly (A.K.A. learning signals)

 **NKL**:  **N**egative **K**ullback-**L**eibler **D**ivergence.
 Using a small language model (a pretrained BERT model from spaCy), we compute embeddings for every tokens of the ground-truth captions and of the generated captions.
-This yields two distributions of embeddings, that we try to bring closer by minimizing their KL-Divergence.
+This yields two distributions of embeddings, that we try to bring closer by minimizing the KL-Divergence.
+To avoid the distribution being learned collapsing on the other, which would cause overfitting on the training dataset, we measure this KL Divergence only for the last 10,000 token embeddings, and we update this learning signal once every 10,000 tokens.
+Exponential Moving Average (EMA) could also be used for this.

-**CIDEr**: a classic captioning metric that relies on TF-IDF vectors ressemblance between two sentences to compare.
+**CIDEr**: A classic captioning metric that relies on the TF-IDF vectors ressemblance between two sentences to compare.

-**length**: opposite of the number of tokens in the generated caption (since the policy loss is being minimized, we must minimize its opposite to maximize the length of generated captions).
+**length**: opposite of the number of tokens in the generated caption (since the policy loss is being minimized, we must minimize the opposite of the length to maximize it).

-**SDE**: **S**cene **D**escription **E**xhaustiveness, **proportion of entities in the generated caption present in the ground-truth caption(s)**, and serves the purpose of **getting ground-truth captions entities into generated captions**, to align with the expert human annotators.
-Entities are lemmatized before this score is computed, to avoid false negatives.
+**SDE**: **S**cene **D**escription **E**xhaustiveness, **proportion of entities in the generated caption present in the ground-truth caption(s)**.
+Serves the purpose of **getting ground-truth captions entities into generated captions**, to align with the expert human annotators captions, the semi-automatically generated captions (i. e. human-assisted at some point), and the entirely automatically generated captions.
+This alignment, of course, is noisy, which is why we focused more on human annotators captions.
+Objects (words) are lemmatized before this score is computed, to avoid false negatives.

 **SDE computation example:**